Caving for bats, Mount Morungole, Acholi District, Uganda William Daniels, National Geographic

 I believe strongly in the value of scientific collections, and work to promote the curation, growth, and utilization of museum collections around the world.
 A top priority in my work is engaging local collaborators in sampling for (1) the establishment of baseline measures of vertebrate and symbiont diversity and (2) preservation of specimens for future questions.

-When not playing with data, I like to climb, hunt, catch birds, make ink, and go on adventures with my serval hybrid, Pangur.
+When not playing with data, I like to climb, hunt, catch birds, make stuff, and go on adventures with my serval hybrid, Pangur.